Conskel/cln-blog/content/english/post/vpn-building.md

 ![vpn](/images/vpn.jpg)

 ### Installation
-Let's install some applications on our Headscale server.
+Let's start by installing some applications on our Headscale server.
 We'll use Nginx to act as a reverse proxy so that we can host both the Headscale and DERP server components on a single server.

 ```bash
 apt update && apt upgrade -y